Academic Honesty Policy

 - attributing work to others who have not in fact contributed to the research;

-- intentionally or negligently stating or presenting a relevant or significant falsehood or omitting information or data so as to distort what is presented;
+- stating or presenting a relevant or significant falsehood or omitting information or data so as to distort what is presented;

 - making use of any information in breach of any duty of confidentiality associated therewith; or

-- intentionally and without authorisation taking or damaging any research-related property of another person or body.
+- taking or damaging any research-related property of another person or body without authorisation.

-This may include, but is not limited to, apparatus, reagents, biological materials, writings, manuscripts, data, hardware, software or any other substance or device used or produced in the conduct of research.1 Applies whether the work is acquired free of charge or purchased and whether it was pre-written or specifically prepared for the student.
+This may include, but is not limited to, apparatus, reagents, biological materials, writings, manuscripts, data, hardware, software or any other substance or device used or produced in the conduct of research.